 Graduate Success Seminars

 Graduate Student Success Seminars offer a series of engaging seminars designed to support graduate students with a focus on research and writing support.

 Seminars are taught by faculty and held in the Graduate Center for Excellence.
 Seminars are broadcast via webinar and recorded for asynchronous viewing.
-All graduate-level students from the Greehey School of Business, the School of Humanities and Social Sciences, and the School of Science, Engineering and Technology, as well as Master of Jurisprudence students from the School of Law, are invited to participate.
+All graduate-level students from the Greehey School of Business, the College of Arts, Humanities and Social Sciences, and the School of Science, Engineering and Technology, as well as Master of Jurisprudence students from the School of Law, are invited to participate.
 Space is limited and registration is required.
 Click here for details on upcoming seminars (Gateway login required).

 Graduate Center for Excellence